HecVini/useful_resources/README.md

 - [gc (Garbage Collection)](https://stackify.com/python-garbage-collection/): clean cache to avoid RAM overload.
 Make sure to collect your gargabe when running heavy loops.

 ### 4. Research in Economics
+- [Zotero](https://www.zotero.org): organize papers your read and easily export their citations.
+A must use for all researchers.
 - [Tips for Presentations in Applied Micro Talks, by Jesse Shapiro (Harvard University)](https://scholar.harvard.edu/files/shapiro/files/applied_micro_slides.pdf): straightforward tips on it.
 It has concrete examples of what to do (and what not to do), with some humor.
 - [Tips on Writing Papers in Economics, by Plamen Nikolov (IZA)](https://docs.iza.org/dp15057.pdf): complete guide with concrete examples on it.
 It has suggestions for every part of a paper.
 - [Writing Papers: A Checklist, by Michael Kremer (University of Chicago)](http://qed.econ.queensu.ca/pub/faculty/sumon/mkremer_checklist_paper.pdf): a concise checklist of what a paper must have.
 - [Paper Template](https://www.overleaf.com/latex/templates/basic-working-paper-template-economics-and-management/bwpmkcbynmzj): overleaf TEX template for papers in economics.
+- [Recent Advances in Applied Micro, by Christine Cai](https://christinecai.github.io/PublicGoods/applied_micro_methods.pdf): the state of the art of empirical methods in micro - OLS, RCT, DiD, IV, RDD, Synthetic Control, Matching, Bunching and Decomposition.

 ### 5. Miscellaneous
 - [GitHub Copilot (free for students)](https://dev.to/twizelissa/how-to-enable-github-copilot-for-free-as-student-4kal): imagine having a ChatGPT in your IDE?
 If you are a student, you can have it for free on VSCode.

-### 6. Environment
+### 6. Datasets
 - [ctrees.org](https://ctrees.org/products/land-carbon): startup that estimates above ground carbon for all forests in the world.
-- [CHIRPS](https://www.chc.ucsb.edu/data/chirps): daily precipitation estiamtes for the whole world since the 80s.
+- [CHIRPS](https://www.chc.ucsb.edu/data/chirps): daily precipitation estimates for the whole world since the 80s.
 It uses stationary satelites to do it.
+- [GISTEMP](https://data.giss.nasa.gov/gistemp/): monthly estimates of global surface temperature for the whole world since 1800.
 - [FIRMS](https://firms.modaps.eosdis.nasa.gov/map/): fire data for the whole world (discover the details).
 - [SRTM](https://www.earthdata.nasa.gov/sensors/srtm#:~:text=The%20Shuttle%20Radar%20Topography%20Mission,global%20dataset%20of%20land%20elevations.): topological rasters for the whole world.
 Just insert the desired bbox and download the correspondent .tiff file.
 - [Carbon Rating Agencies](https://www.sylvera.com/blog/what-is-a-carbon-credit-agency): companies that evaluate the quality of carbon removal/reduction projects globally.
 - [Berkeley Carbon Trading Project](https://gspp.berkeley.edu/research-and-impact/centers/cepp/projects/berkeley-carbon-trading-project): all carbon offests issued by Verra, Gold Standard and ACR with its metadata.
 Lead by Prof. Barbara Haya.
+- [Global Forest Watch](https://earthenginepartners.appspot.com/science-2013-global-forest): worldwide data on deforestation.
+Available for 2000 onwards.
+- [SEEG](https://seeg.eco.br/en/home/): CO2e emissions estimates for Brazil.
+Municipality and sector level.
+From the 70s onwards.
+- [EMIT](https://lpdaac.usgs.gov/product_search/?query=EMITL2BCO2&collections=EMIT&status=Operational&view=list&sort=title): global CO2 emissions rasters.
+- [Global Urban Polygons and Points Dataset (GUPPD)](https://sedac.ciesin.columbia.edu/data/set/urbanspatial-guppd-v1): 1975-2030 urban areas polygons and populations.
+- [Global Forest Watch](https://storage.googleapis.com/earthenginepartners-hansen/GFC-2023-v1.11/download.html): 30m resolutions rasters for forest cover and loss since 2000.